 There have been changes to Iowa’s immunization law that may affect your teen!

-For the 2017-2018 school year, and all future school years, all students entering, advancing or transferring into 7th grade and born after September 15, 2004, will need proof of one dose of meningococcal conjugate vaccine (MenACWY).
+All students entering, advancing or transferring into 7th grade and born after September 15, 2004, will need proof of one dose of meningococcal conjugate vaccine (MenACWY).
 All students entering, advancing, or transferring into 12th grade and born after September 15, 1999, will need proof of two doses of meningococcal (A, C W, Y) vaccine; or 1 dose if received when the student was 16 years of age or older.

 Meningitis is a serious bacterial infection that can affect the brain, blood and spinal cord.
 Meningococcal bacteria are spread through upper respiratory droplets, such as saliva (kissing, living in close quarters).
 About 10 to 15% of people with meningococcal disease die even with appropriate treatment.
 Of those who recover, up to 20% suffer from serious after-effects, such as permanent hearing loss, limb loss, or brain damage.
 Meningococcal vaccines are very safe and effective at preventing meningococcal disease.
 The meningococcal vaccine is 85 – 100 percent effective at preventing infection from the subtypes of meningococcus found in the vaccine.

 Don’t wait, schedule your appointment now by calling 563-382-4662.